-- When exiting the cleanroom and still within the gowning room, remove the garments as follows (bottom up): - Remove booties and snap to bottom of leg of coverall - Remove coverall and hang on your designated hook - Remove hood and snap to top of bunny suit - When garments require cleaning, place the garment in the laundry container - When exiting the gowning room and still within the pre-gowning area, remove your gloves and discard them in the waste container. - Log out your clean room usage using the sign-in computer
+- When exiting the cleanroom and still within the gowning room, remove the garments as follows (bottom up): - Remove booties and snap to bottom of leg of coverall - Remove coverall and hang on your designated hook - Remove hood and snap to top of bunny suit - When garments require cleaning, place the garment in the laundry container - When exiting the gowning room and still within the pre-gowning area, remove your gloves and discard them in the waste container. - Using the computer in the pre-gown area, log into CoreResearch and stop your Cleanroom Tool Group Reservation. \You must stop your Cleanroom Tool Group Reservation in CoreResearch or you will be billed using an end time of 11:59PM.

-6.3 Clean Room Services
+5.3 Clean Room Services